odayakabe/web/docs/ifaces/basics.md

 what is typical in cases when one Services makes calls to another Services with authorization of some particular user.
 Details are also covered in dedicated spec.

+## Description inside spec

+Types, functions, parameters, result variables and map fields may have optional `desc` field inside the spec to add arbitrary description.

+However, it's use should be minimized as the spec itself must be self-explanatory.

 ## Examples spec